 Finally, don't confuse “CEC certified” with “energy efficient” or “well insulated.”
 CEC certification has nothing to do with the insulation quality.
 It relates to the amount of power the hot tub uses in standby mode, not the amount of energy required to retain the heat during normal use.

-Take a look at the helpful resources we’ve compiled on our Hot Tubs 101 page for more tips on finding the right hot tub for your family.
+Take a look at the helpful resources we've compiled on our Learning Center page for more tips on finding the right hot tub for your family.

 How much does it cost to run a hot tub?